magkai/CROWN/readme.md

 ["Conversational Question Answering over Passages by Leveraging Word Proximity Networks"](https://arxiv.org/pdf/2004.13117.pdf), Magdalena Kaiser, Rishiraj Saha Roy and Gerhard Weikum, in Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval 2020 ([SIGIR '20](https://sigir.org/sigir2020/)), Xi'an, China, 25 - 30 July 2020 (*to appear*).

-To see CROWN in action, please try out our [demo](http://crown.mpi-inf.mpg.de).
+To see CROWN in action, please try out our [demo](http://crown.mpi-inf.mpg.de) and have a look at our walkthrough [video](http://qa.mpi-inf.mpg.de/crownvideo.mp4).

 Data
 ------